-We must obtain prior written approval from Corporate Communications before using any Company trademarks or trade names (other than the use of theDAE name and its logo on letterhead, PowerPoint presentations, etc. in the ordinary course of business).
-In addition, before adopting any new names for service offerings, contact Corporate Communications for clearance and approval.
+We must obtain prior written approval from the Press Office before using any Company trademarks or trade names (other than the use of the DAE name and its logo on letterhead, PowerPoint presentations, etc. in the ordinary course of business).
+In addition, before adopting any new names for service offerings, contact the Press Office for clearance and approval.